subhojit777/imag/doc/src/09020-changelog.md

       and ugly to implement.
 Its API was cumbersome.
       Listing of entries shall be implemented without it.
     * `libimagcontact` takes the hash from the vcard object (UID) now.
+    * `imag-contact` got a `find` command, which matches in fullname, email and address and either shows or lists the found contacts
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file